Alabama: Climate

-The state is classified as humid subtropical (Cfa) under the Koppen Climate Classification.
+The state is classified as humid subtropical (Cfa) under the Köppen climate classification.
 The average annual temperature is 64 °F (18 °C).
 Temperatures tend to be warmer in the southern part of the state with its proximity to the Gulf of Mexico, while the northern parts of the state, especially in the Appalachian Mountains in the northeast, tend to be slightly cooler.
 Generally, Alabama has very hot summers and mild winters with copious precipitation throughout the year.
 Alabama receives an average of 56 in of rainfall annually and enjoys a lengthy growing season of up to 300 days in the southern part of the state.

 Summers in Alabama are among the hottest in the U.S., with high temperatures averaging over 90 °F throughout the summer in some parts of the state.
 Alabama is also prone to tropical storms and hurricanes.
 Areas of the state far away from the Gulf are not immune to the effects of the storms, which often dump tremendous amounts of rain as they move inland and weaken.

 South Alabama reports many thunderstorms.
 The Gulf Coast, around Mobile Bay, averages between 70 and 80 days per year with thunder reported.
 This activity decreases somewhat further north in the state, but even the far north of the state reports thunder on about 60 days per year.
 Occasionally, thunderstorms are severe with frequent lightning and large hail; the central and northern parts of the state are most vulnerable to this type of storm.
 Alabama ranks ninth in the number of deaths from lightning and tenth in the number of deaths from lightning strikes per capita.